apache/activemq-artemis/docs/hacking-guide/en/code.md

     1. An email will automatically be sent to the ActiveMQ developer list.
     1. As part of the review you may see an automated test run comment on your request.
-    1. After review a maintainer will merge your PR into the canonical git repository at which point those changes will be synced with the GitHub mirror repository (i.e. your `master`) and your PR will be closed by the `asfgit` bot.
+    1. After review a maintainer will merge your PR into the canonical git repository at which point those changes will be synced with the GitHub mirror repository (i.e. your `main`) and your PR will be closed by the `asfgit` bot.

 ## Other common tasks

 1. Pulling updates from upstream

-        $ git pull --rebase upstream master
+        $ git pull --rebase upstream main

    (`--rebase` will automatically move your local commits, if any, on top of the latest branch you pull from; you can leave it off if you do not have any local commits).